M4NIK0/AdventOfCode2023/Day04/README.md

 But now, i just fell in love with this "small" and "cute" language, it was incredibly lovely to type and learn!\
 I will definitely try to get further exploring this cute red crystal!

+Oh yeah, also, i was absolutely dead the day i made it (really need more sleep -_-) so the names are not quite explicit:
+What i call "good card" are the winning numbers (the ones on the left)\
+What i cal "test card" are the random others numbers (the ones on the right)\
+And to finish, what i call "dupplicates" are just the ammounts of cards with same numbers!

+Hope it will help ;p

 # Problems

 ## Part 1